 Periodontal Therapy – Lebanon, NH

 About 80% of American Adults have gum disease; frighteningly enough, most of them might not even realize it until after it has reached a point where their teeth are in danger.
 Drs.
 Sanders and Munsey can find the warning signs during your regular checkups so that the plaque and tartar affecting the gums can be removed.
 Don’t let gum disease catch you off-guard!
-Schedule a periodontal checkup or treatment at Hanover Road Dental Health by calling us today.
+Schedule periodontal therapy in Lebanon, NH at Hanover Road Dental Health by calling us today.

 Why Choose Hanover Road Dental Health for Periodontal Therapy?